A short guide on p2p lending diversification

 Borrowers may default because they lost their job or couldn’t pay the credit in the first place.
 Companies default due to a poor economy or bad management.
 Even the p2p lending platform can become bankrupt.

 Hackers.
 They break into your account and steal your funds.
 Either because you put the same password everywhere, either because the platform has poor security, and anyone can take a peek.

 The economy goes bad (it happened!) and there’s a huge rise in default rates.
-Some platforms have buyer protection in the form of buyback guarantees, but if a certain threshold is reached, they might not have sufficient funds to cover for all defaults.
+Some platforms have buyer protection in the form of buyback guarantees, but if a certain threshold is reached, they might not have sufficient funds to cover all defaults.

 Some loans are secured by a mortgage or other physical assets, but those are hard to sell for a good price during a recession.

 Your money is locked